Compact moduli of K3 surfaces: The rational curve divisor

-\begin{remark} Note that $m_k,n_\ell\neq \infty$ because the arcs to not map entirely into $D_{ij}$.
-If they did, $f_*T=R_0$ would contain the stratum $D_{ij}$.
-For the purposes of Definition \ref{loc-cartier}, an isolated node of $T$ mapping to $p\in D_{ij}$ counts as a maximal subtree, in which case two components containing the node map into $V_i$ and $V_j$ with equal tangency order at $p$ to $D_{ij}$.
-It is most natural to think of $T'$ as a subtree of the dual complex $\Gamma(T)$ with open leaves. \end{remark}

-\begin{lemma} Let $X\to (C,0)$ be a Kulikov model and let $R\subset X$ be a flat family of curves for which $R_t$ is reduced, irreducible and rational for $t\neq 0$, and $R_0$ contains no strata.
-Then, after some finite base change and resolution of $X\to (C,0)$, there exists a stable map $f:T\to X_0$ from a reduced, nodal, arithmetic genus $0$ curve (a tree of $\mathbb{P}^1$s) for which $f_*T=R_0$ and $(T,f)$ is predeformable. \end{lemma}
+\begin{lemma} Let $X\to (C,0)$ be a Kulikov model and let $G\subset X$ be a flat family of curves for which $G_t$ is an irreducible rational curve for $t\neq 0$, and $G_0$ contains no strata.
+Then, after a finite base change and resolution of $X\to (C,0)$, there is a stable map $f:T\to X_0$ from a nodal, genus $0$ curve (a tree of $\mathbb{P}^1$s) for which $f_*T=G_0$ and $(T,f)$ is {\rm predeformable} (see Def.~\ref{loc-cartier}). \end{lemma}